 - The sponsor is also required to report any known conditions on AF Form 1466.

-Failure to report known conditions before relocation may result in subsequent administrative action and/or Early Return of Dependents, so it is important for the Airman to carefully consider family members’ needs when completing AF Form 4380 and AF Form 1466.
+Failure to report known conditions before relocation may result in subsequent administrative action and/or Early Return of Dependents, so it is important for the Airman or Guardian to carefully consider family members’ needs when completing AF Form 4380 and AF Form 1466.

 - The review authority ensures all available services meet U.S. standards for medical care and all Federal laws pertaining to special education entitlements.

 - AF EFMP-M will not recommend travel for family members OCONUS where services do not exist to meet Department of Defense and Air Force standards, or to any location where obtaining the needed services would incur excessive costs or hardships on families.